+POEM 'THE SUBVERSIVE FLOWER' BY MUSA MICHELLE MATTIUZZI

+Illustration by Abeni Asante
-I look at the plant that grows, quietly in your vase.

-I see in it the green that goes up and down, sometimes becoming shallow.

-All its lush leaves,

-seek and follow a direction.

-Together they await a charming flower,

-allied with each other, all survive. \ They all live together and united, giving strength to the stem and root.

-Through them man and the destroyed nations, should learn the lesson with character.
+I look at the plant that grows, ? quietly in your vase.
+0/ I see in it the green that goes up and down, sometimes becoming shallow. / All its lush leaves, seek and follow a direction.
+They look for the sun to be showy, they follow light as a natural reaction.
+I admire the leaves of the plant, the harmony in which they live.
+Together they await a charming flower, allied with each other, all survive.
+They all live together and united, giving strength to the stem and root.
+Through them man and the destroyed \ nations, should learn the lesson with character.

-should learn the lesson with character.